CodeYourFuture/syllabus-archive/html-css/lesson1.md

 The example website you'll begin working with is available [on Github](https://github.com/Code-Your-Future/bikes-for-refugees).

 In order to get started, please [fork it](https://help.github.com/articles/fork-a-repo/) on Github, so it shows up under your account.
-Then clone it in your terminal and open it with VS Code (our chose IDE).
+Then [clone it](https://help.github.com/articles/cloning-a-repository/) in your terminal and open it with VS Code (our chosen IDE).

 > **Exercise**: Spend 5 minutes exploring the `.html` and `.css` files for this page.
 Why don't we put everything in one file?